One gateway. Seven providers.

-SarmaLink-AI is an open-source AI assistant I built to solve a problem I had: depending on a single AI provider is fragile.
-Rate limits, regional outages, model deprecations, sudden pricing changes — every team using LLMs has been bitten by at least one.
-SarmaLink-AI routes across 36 engines and 7 providers with automatic failover, streaming, and a single clean abstraction over wildly inconsistent SDKs.
+SarmaLink-AI is an open-source AI gateway I built to solve a real operational problem: depending on a single AI provider is fragile.
+Rate limits, regional outages, model deprecations, sudden pricing changes, any production AI workload gets bitten eventually.
+SarmaLink-AI routes across 14 failover engines and 7 providers with automatic sub-50ms handoff, intent-based auto-routing, persistent memory, image generation, live tools, and a cross-repo plugin system that dispatches specialised tasks to sibling projects.

 Problem

-I started running into the multi-provider problem on client work.
-One project depended heavily on a specific OpenAI model that got deprecated with three months’ notice.
-Another saw a Groq rate-limit cliff during a Friday afternoon load test.
-A third needed Gemini for image input and Claude for long-context reasoning, and I was writing two completely different SDK calls in two completely different places.
+The multi-provider problem showed up on three different client engagements in the same quarter.
+One project depended on a specific model that got deprecated with three months notice.
+Another hit a Groq rate-limit cliff during a Friday afternoon load test.
+A third needed Gemini for image input and a different model for long-context reasoning, and I was writing two completely separate SDK integrations that had nothing to do with each other.

 The deeper issue is that AI provider SDKs are not designed to be interchangeable.
-They have different message formats, different streaming protocols, different error semantics, different ways of expressing tool calls, different quirks around system prompts.
-The naive thing — wrap each one in a provider-specific function — turns into a forest of if-statements and a maintenance nightmare.
+Different message formats, different streaming protocols, different error semantics, different tool-call conventions, different system-prompt quirks.
+The naive approach, wrap each one in a provider-specific function, becomes a forest of if-statements and a maintenance liability.

 Depending on one AI provider in production is the same kind of risk as depending on one cloud region.
 Eventually, it will bite you.